unicef/mapping-rasters/README.md

       })
     }

-Iscolate fragment of row that corresponds to geoshape.
+Isolate fragment of row that corresponds to geoshape.
 Then search each point to see if it falls within geoshape

     /**
-     * Iscolate fragment of row that corresponds to geoshape.
+     * Isolate fragment of row that corresponds to geoshape.
      * Then search each point to see if it falls within geoshape
      * @param{array} line - Entire row of pixel values
      * @param{number} count - Number of current row of raster